wp-plugins/fpw-post-thumbnails/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Added choice of base dimension for image scaling
+* Removed built-in stylesheet for preview and added dynamic CSS instead

 = 1.0.6 =
 * Added check to prevent activation if FPW Category Thumbnails plugin with bundled FPW Post Thumbnails is installed and active